panva/jose/docs/types/interfaces/JWK_AKP_Private.md

 • `optional` **ext?**: `boolean`

-Whether the key may be exported.
+Web Crypto "ext" (Extractable) member; whether the key may be exported.

 ***